 We now include a pair of engine driver gloves and a course information booklet for participants of our Footplate experience courses.You can use your credit or debit card to buy the course using Paypal.
 You don't need a Paypal account and there is no processing charge.

 If you book using Paypal please add the name of the recipient and your telephone number in the comments area of Paypal.
-A special course can easily be tailor made for a larger group or as a corporate event and these have been well received.
-Please contact us to discuss the possibilities.

 You have the sole use of the railway (unless you choose to share with a person you know).

 Family and friends are welcome to ride the train while you drive.You progress from cleaner to engine driver in one shift.

 Courses once purchased cannot be refunded but are transferable.

 These are available midweek throughout the year.
 There are also plenty of weekend dates from January onwards until March 2015.

 To discuss courses or make a booking or fix a date please email firstname.lastname@example.org or ring Peter Moore on 07824 340777

 Telephone - Office 01995 672280 Rudyard Station 01538 306704